No booking fees on the app

 Exeter St Davids to Plymouth train travel guide

-Taking the train from Exeter St Davids to Plymouth is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Exeter St Davids, you can arrive at Plymouth in just 55m, making it a quick and convenient option for travelling between these two places.
+The train journey from Exeter St Davids to Plymouth combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Exeter St Davids, you can get to Plymouth in just 52m, making it an ideal and convenient choice for travelling between them.

 Planning and booking